Pistonite/botw-ist/README.md

 **Notice**

 Bug fixes and improvements for the current simulation core will not be continued because of the intrinsic difficulty with the core to accurately simulate the remaining cases.
-A rewrite of the core is planned but not actively worked on at the moment.
-Please still open issues if you want, but don't expect it to be fixed until much later
+A rewrite of the core is actively being developed and should be expected to be ready by June 2025

 ## Contribute